NickvisionApps/libnick/README.md

 1. Run `conan install conanfile-windows.txt --profile:host=conanprofile-windows.txt --profile:build=conanprofile-windows.txt -s compiler.cppstd=20 --build=missing`.
 1. Once that command finishes, cd into the `build` folder.
 1. From the `build` folder, run `cmake .. -G "Visual Studio 17 2022" -DCMAKE_TOOLCHAIN_FILE="generators/conan_toolchain.cmake"`.
-    - To skip building libaura's test suite, add `-DSKIP_TESTS="true"` to the end of the command.
+    - To skip building libaura's test suite, add `-DBUILD_TESTING="Off"` to the end of the command.
 1. From the `build` folder, run ``cmake --build . --config Release`.
 1. After these commands, libaura will be successfully built and its binaries can be found in the `Release` folder of the `build` folder.
 1. To install libaura to the system, from the `build` folder, run `cmake --install . --prefix "PATH_TO_INSTALL_DIR"`.